jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5d.md

 +++

-{{< s v="40" >}} The praises for the following are unmerited=
+{{< s v="40" >}} The praises for the following are unmerited:

-The law which establishes the wheat export bounty
+- The law which establishes the wheat export bounty
-The regulations connected with the bounty
+- The regulations connected with the bounty

 This is demonstrated by examining the nature of=